AndyL86/Portfolio3/README.md

   * Still in the settings, create a Config Var called PORT, set this to 8000.
   * If you have credentials you must enter another Config Var called CREDS and paste in the contents of the JSON file.
-  * Click 'Deploy' and choose your preferred deployment method and your repository.
+  * Click 'Deploy' and choose your preferred deployment method and enter your repository name to search.
-  * Click 'connect' on your repository.
+  * Click 'connect' on your repository when it is displayed.
   * Your site will now be deployed on Heroku.